Children's Hospital is part of the UPMC family.

 As a college student, Jodie Vento dreamed of a career that would combine her interest in cutting-edge science with her desire to connect with patients and families.

-She discovered that career in genetic counseling and now, as manager of the Center for Rare Disease Therapy at Children’s Hospital of Pittsburgh of UPMC, she says she has her dream job.
+She discovered that career in genetic counseling and now, as manager of the Center for Rare Disease Therapy at UPMC Children's Hospital of Pittsburgh, she says she has her dream job.

 “It’s very rewarding to be able to help families through their journey along the challenging road of dealing with a rare disease,” she says.